JeyDotC/jeydotc.github.io/_posts/2021-01-05-Componentized-jQuery.md

 categories: Blog, JavaScript, jQuery, React
 ---

-## What is this?

-Well, working with jQuery solely can be very, very messy, the code can be quite difficult to follow, specially when it grows a lot.
+Working with jQuery solely can be very, very messy, the code can be quite difficult to follow, specially when it grows a lot.
 What I'm going to expose here is a series of practices and, some code that will allow you to emulate React hooks workflow without requiring any library other than jQuery.

 > **Important Notice:** This is not IE11 friendly at all, it uses lots of modern JavaScript!